nasa/cumulus-orca/tasks/request_files/README.md

                             'granuleId' (str): The id of the granule being restored.
                             'keys' (list(dict)): A list of dicts with the following keys:
                                 'key' (str): Name of the file within the granule.  # TODO: It actually might be a path.
-                                'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
+                                'destBucket' (str): The bucket the restored file will be moved to after the restore completes.
                 max_retries: The maximum number of retries for network operations.
                 retry_sleep_secs: The number of time to sleep between retries.